-- Procurement Strategy - Communication and Consultation Strategy - o Data Quality Policy - Corporate Debt Recovery Strategy - The Council's strategic documents outline how specific services will be provided to the Borough in the medium to long term.
-These strategies include the Environmental Management Strategy, Anti Poverty Strategy, Cultural Strategy, Green Space Strategy, Hinckley Town Centre Master Plan, Local Development Framework, Children and Vulnerable Adults Safeguarding Policy, Housing Investment Strategy and Business Case and Strategy for Children and Young People. - Council policies are produced in accordance with the Constitution and are recommended for approval following review by senior management.
+- The Council's strategic documents outline how specific services will be provided to the Borough in the medium to long term.
+These strategies include the Children and Young People Safeguarding Policy, Cultural and Sport Strategy, Health & Wellbeing Strategy, Economic Regeneration Strategy, Green Infrastructure Strategy, Local Development Scheme, Climate Change Strategy, Environmental Health Enforcement Policy, Food Safety and Health and Safety Delivery Plan, Homelessness Strategy and the Housing strategy and Racial Harassment Policy - Council policies are produced in accordance with the Constitution and are recommended for approval following review by senior management.
 Decision-making that falls within the policy and budgetary framework rests with the Council's Executive, whilst those falling outside the framework are referred to full Council.
 The "call-in" procedure enables the Scrutiny Commission to review decisions made by Executive and Council (although the major focus of the overview and scrutiny function involvement is through policy development rather than policy review).
 Day to day decision-making is carried out by appropriate officers in accordance with the Scheme of Delegated Powers and the Financial Procedure Rules.
 These arrangements all contribute to the economic, efficient and effective operation of the Council. - The standards of behaviour expected from members and officers are set out in member/officer codes of conduct.
 A register of members' interests is maintained.
 All members and senior officers are required to complete 'related party' declarations at the end of the financial year in support of the statutory financial statements.
 Members' allowances are published and reviewed annually by Council.
-The Ethical Governance and Personnel Committee monitors the performance of members, senior officers and the Council's committees. - The Financial Procedure Rules, Whistleblowing Policy and Corporate Anti-Fraud Policy set the rules and standards within which Council business is conducted and provide the mechanisms for dealing with any potential fraud and corruption.
-The Corporate Anti-Fraud Policy was reviewed by the Council's External Auditors (PricewaterhouseCoopersLLP) in 2013/2014 and has been updated to reflect the outcomes of an officer risk assessment and The Audit Commissions' publication "Protecting the Public Purse" (2013) - The Constitution (Article 10) includes provisions for the governance of partnerships involving the Council.
+The Ethical Governance and Personnel Committee oversees the performance of members, senior officers and the Council's committees. - The Financial Procedure Rules, Contract Procedure Rules, Whistleblowing Policy and Corporate Anti-Fraud Policy set out the rules and standards within which Council business is conducted and provide the mechanisms for dealing with any potential fraud and corruption.
+The Corporate Anti-Fraud Policy was reviewed by the Council's External Auditors in 2013/2014 and has been updated to reflect the outcomes of an officer risk assessment and The Audit Commissions' publication "Protecting the Public Purse" (2013).
+A corporate fraud log is centrally maintained and all cases are reported (in private session) to the Finance, Audit and Performance Committee every six months.
+With regards to Whistleblowing, an independent survey was conducted by the internal audit during 2014/2015 and informed subsequent training that was provided to officers on this topic. - The Constitution (Article 10) includes provisions for the governance of partnerships involving the Council.
 A separate constitution or terms of reference is in place for all partnerships which outlines their respective roles and responsibilities.
 Quarterly dashboards are produced to plot how partnerships are helping the Council achieve its strategic objectives.
-Significant partnerships that the Council is involved with are detailed below:
+Significant partnerships involving the Council include:

 Partnership Purpose Partners involved

-Think Family Oversee delivery of CYPS; Adult Services;
+Think Family - Oversee delivery of CYPS; Adult Services;

 Partnership Supporting Libraries; Youth Services;

 Leicestershire Families Police; Probation;

 (SLF) programme.
 Voluntary and Community

-Improve outcomes for Sector (VCS);
+• Improve outcomes for Sector (VCS);